Skip to content Accessibility statement

 The University recognises that proper due diligence is essential to ensuring there is no human trafficking or slavery occurring in its supply chains.
 For that reason it uses the NETpositive supplier engagement tool, and undertakes an engagement programme with its key suppliers in order to address the risks associated with modern slavery and the actions in place to mitigate these risks.

-• The University is adopting the Sustain Supply Chain Code of Conduct, developed and promoted by the UKUPC, to demonstrate its commitment to carrying out procurement activities in a socially and ethically responsible manner.
-This will be applied and expected of all of our successful tenderers when entering into agreements and contracts following a University-led invitation to tender.
+The University has adopted the Sustain Supply Chain Code of Conduct, developed and promoted by the UK Universities Purchasing Consortia (UKUPC), to demonstrate its commitment to carrying out procurement activities in a socially and ethically responsible manner.
+This is now applied and expected of all of our successful tenderers when entering into agreements and contracts following a University-led invitation to tender.

 This statement will be reviewed annually to monitor progress in minimising the risk of slavery and human trafficking occurring in any part of the University’s supply chains or core operations.
 Any queries regarding this statement should be addressed to sustainability@york.ac.uk